-Operational security includes both the analytical process and a strategy used in risk management to identify information which although unclassified, is deemed critical, and can be pieced together by opponents in a way that can put sensitive information or even the entire business in jeopardy.
+Operational security includes both the analytical process and a strategy used in risk management to identify information which although unclassified, is deemed critical and can be pieced together by opponents in a way that can put sensitive information or even the entire business in jeopardy.
 The main goal of OpSec is to observe the data you wish to protect from the viewpoint of an adversary, as it is done by red cybersecurity teams who imitate real-world attacks to test the security measures of a company.

-Who is the adversary?
+Who is the Adversary?

 Once you know what you need to protect, you should find out who or what you need to protect the data from.
 Determining the threat to your organization is critical to figuring out how to deal with it.
 Since there can be different possible threats, it is important to protect data from all sides.
 For example, your competitors in the market might want to know the designs of your products, while hackers will probably be after the financial credentials of your clients.

-How severe is the threat?
+How Severe is the Threat?

-Best Practices for top-notch OpSec
+Best Practices for Top-Notch OpSec